paulchen95/gphymnal/README.md

 # gphymnal

 version 4.0.2:
-- added music for "I Need Thee Every Hour" and "Take My Life And Let It Be Consecreated"
+- added music for "I Need Thee Every Hour" and "Take My Life And Let It Be Consecrated"

 version 4.0.1:
 - 5 more hymns now have audio